How to make your bike more comfortable

 The most important dimensions are the saddle-to-pedals distance and the saddle-to-handlebar distance.
 You may also want to change the contact points themselves, for something wider, narrower, longer, shorter or just more padded.

 Most people ride with their saddle set far too low.
-It’s inefficient because you can’t extend your leg muscles.
+This is inefficient because you can’t properly extend your leg muscles to get full power through the pedals.
+Here’s how to set your saddle height.

 - Put on the shoes that you’ll normally be wearing on your bike.